programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/users/users.md

 You use the checkbox to define in which groups the user is located.
 Note that a user can only be manually classified into non-system groups.
 The classification in [system groups](../groups/groups.html) takes place automatically.

+### Preferences for new users

+It is possible to set preferences for new users by assigning them to groups.
+The user preferences include:

+* the view for the search results
+* the selection of active pools for the search
+* the selection of active object types for the search
+* the active database languages
+* the active search languages
+* Filter: active or hidden

+The preferences are saved for the [Group](../groups/groups.html) and can be taken over from an existing user or a pseudo-user, which was created especially for this purpose.

+If the new user is assigned to several groups for which preferences have been set, he or she receives the settings of the first group (which is returned by the server).

 ## System rights

 For a listing of the system rights, see [Rights Management](../rightsmanagement.html).
 Note that context-dependent system rights may also be available, if any, not listed here.